What can you afford?

 *The figures are based on a standard residential purchase of a freehold property, which is to be a main residence for an UK resident.

-From 1st April 2025, the stamp duty rates will be:
+As of 1st April 2025, the current stamp duty rates are:

 Proportion of property valueRate for main residence